zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 The following events have been removed:

-  - `boostrap.getconfig` - there is no replacement
+  - `bootstrap.getconfig` - there is no replacement
   - `bootstrap.custom` - there is no replacement
   - `frontcontroller.predispatch` - there is no replacement
   - `frontcontroller.exception` - Subscribe to KernelEvents::EXCEPTION instead